alexkharlam/reelrate-beta/README.md

 - Animations and transitions: we plan to add animations and smooth transitions between pages to enhance the user experience.
 - Dark theme: the option for users to switch to a dark theme.
 - CSS updates: we may replace CSS modules with Tailwind CSS to make the styles more maintainable.

-We hope to implement these features in future updates to ReelRate.

 ## License